 The Association's investment in CoBank is in the form of Class A stock.
-The minimum required investment is 4.0% of the prior year's average direct loan volume.
+The minimum required investment is 4.0% of the prior five-year average direct loan volume.
 The investment in CoBank is comprised of patronage-based stock and purchased stock.
-The requirement for capitalizing patronage-based participation loans sold to CoBank is 8.0% of the prior tenyear average of such participations sold to CoBank.
+The requirement for capitalizing patronage-based participation loans sold to CoBank is 8.0% of the prior ten-year average of such participations sold to CoBank.